ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

 **Note:** To provision an instance through the CLI, see [Provisioning an instance through the {{site.data.keyword.cloud_notm}} CLI](/docs/monitoring?topic=monitoring-provision#provision_cli).

-## Step 3.
-Configure your Ubuntu server to send metrics to your instance
+## Configure your Ubuntu server to send metrics to your instance
 {: #ubuntu_step3}
+{: step}

 To configure your Ubuntu server to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a monitoring agent.